DCCartwright/pandagrads/about.md

 title: About Us
 ---
 # Who we are:
 PandA GradS is the official student organization of Ohio University Physics and Astronomy Graduate Students.
-Join us on Bobcat Connect!
+Join us today on [Bobcat Connect](https://ohio.campuslabs.com/engage/organization/pandagrads)!
 # Purpose:
 PandA GradS exists to
 1. Provide a supportive community for graduate students